 In order to achieve these aims the department intends to make optimum use of available resources and to fully involve all staff so that ideas and individual expertise can be utilised.

 All students at Sir William Robertson Academy study a balanced course in science at both Key Stages 3 and 4.
-At Key Stage 3 all pupils take 4 hours of science per week in Year 7 and 3 hours a week in Year 8, following our own scheme of work.
+At Key Stage 3 all pupils take 3 hours of science per week in Year 7 and 3 hours a week in Year 8, following our own scheme of work.
 Groups are taught by one teacher where possible.
-The curriculum at KS3 serves to build on key scientific knowledge and skills in order to prepare pupils for KS4/5 Study whilst inspiring scientists of the future.
+The curriculum at KS3 serves to build on key scientific knowledge and skills from KS2 study whilst inspiring scientists of the future.

-In Year 8 pupils will study the following topics:
+In Year 8 pupils will study some topic areas at a greater depth.

 At the end of each topic they will sit an assessment to check understanding of key knowledge and practical applications.